davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

 ## Usage

-There are many different options to either integrate the compiler into your own application or directly use it as an application.
+There are many different options to either integrate the transpiler into your own application or directly use it as an application.
 This section will focus on the former.

 ### Visual Interface

 Simply run ``interface.py`` with python and press "Load and Compile File".
 You will be prompted with a read path to select.
 Afterwards the program may briefly freeze but you will then be prompted with a save dialog.
 Select where you want to save the compiled file to and press "Save".

 ### Run as an import
-Import the compiler into your program and run it with an input and an output path.:
+Import the transpiler into your program and run it with an input and an output path.:
 ```python
 from interface import compile
 compile(input_path, output_path)